-If a country shares a zone with one or more other countries, it can only make a self-declaration of freedom from infection with HPR-deleted ISAV if all the areas covered by the shared water bodies are declared countries or zones free from infection with HPR-deleted ISAV (see Article 10.4.7.).
+If a country shares water bodies with other countries, it can only make a self-declaration of freedom from infection with HPR-deleted ISAV if all shared water bodies are within countries or zones declared free from infection with HPR-deleted ISAV (see Article 10.4.8.).

-As described in Article 1.4.6., a country may make a self-declaration of freedom from infection with HPR-deleted ISAV if:
+As described in Article 1.4.4., a Member Country may make a self-declaration of freedom from infection with HPR-deleted ISAV for its entire territory if it can demonstrate that:

-- 1) any of the susceptible species referred to in Article 10.4.2. are present and the following conditions have been met: - there has been no occurrence of infection with HPR-deleted ISAV for at least the last ten years despite conditions that are conducive to its clinical expression (as described in the corresponding chapter of the Aquatic Manual); and - b) basic biosecurity conditions have been continuously met for at least the last ten years;
+1) none of the susceptible species referred to in Article 10.4.2. are present and basic biosecurity conditions have been continuously met for at least the last [six] months;

+- 2) there has been no occurrence of infection with HPR-deleted ISAV for at least the last [ten] years, and: - a) the Member Country can demonstrate that conditions are conducive to the clinical expression of infection with HPR-deleted ISAV, as described in the corresponding chapter of the Aquatic Manual; and - b) basic biosecurity conditions as described in Chapter 1.4. have been continuously met for at least the last [ten] years;